-To view the full report with all details on its own screen, simply click on the report.
+To view the full report with all details on its own screen, click on the report.
 Once you have opened the Dashboard report, you can change the view settings; however, these changes are only temporary and only apply to the current report details.
-To apply these changes to the report on the Dashboard as well, select Report > Apply Settings To Report On Dashboard.
+To apply these changes to the report on the Dashboard as well, click on the Report menu, and then select Apply Settings to Report on Dashboard.